by Debra Braun

 In some ways, sidewalk counseling can be as simple as handing someone a brochure.
-On the other hand, the breadth and depth of it can be extensive, enough for our annual two-day National Sidewalk Counseling Symposium!
+On the other hand, the breadth and depth of it can be extensive, enough for a National Sidewalk Counseling Symposium!
 After more than 30 years of sidewalk counseling, I’m still learning new ways to be more effective.
 However, the basics of sidewalk counseling have remained the same over all these years.
 I hope this article, which focuses on those basics, will be helpful to those of you who are new to sidewalk counseling and may not have had any formal training (or just need a refresher).
 On the other hand, I realize that many of you have been sidewalk counseling for decades.
 This article may be helpful as you train others to sidewalk counsel in your city; please feel free to send it to your fellow sidewalk counselors.
-(For a printable version, email me.)
+(For a printable version, please contact us.)

 Protesting abortion is important and necessary (at the appropriate times and places) and although sidewalk counselors surely oppose abortion, sidewalk counseling is not a protest.
 Rather, it is a final attempt to save lives in imminent danger of being killed by abortion.
 It is an attempt to save as many individual babies as we can while the pro-life movement as a whole works to end abortion completely.
 This is done by reaching out to pregnant women and their companions with truth and love.
 These two pillars of sidewalk counseling correspond to two basic facts that you already know as a pro-lifer: